christopherkade/christopherkade.github.io/content/posts/media-queries.md

 @media (min-height: 680px), screen and (orientation: portrait) { ... }
 ```

-I hope you've learned at least a couple of things in this article, if you have, feel free to follow me on Twitter [@christo_kade](twitter.com/christo_kade) 🤗
+I hope you've learned at least a couple of things in this article!